Positional Therapy for Sleep Apnea: Does it Work?

 Final Thoughts on Positional Therapy for Sleep Apnea

-I like the idea of a non-invasive solution, and I see its potential benefits.
+I like the idea of a non-invasive solution and see its potential benefits.
 However, I know it won’t be a miracle cure for everyone, especially for those like me with severe OSA.

-If you’re considering positional therapy, make sure to speak with a healthcare provider.
+If you’re considering positional therapy, speak with a healthcare provider.
 They can help you determine if it’s suitable for your specific needs.